Betting on Week 10 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 10 college football: Where to bet, promos, betting sites for Tennessee vs. Oklahoma, more
+How to bet on Week 10 college football: Where to bet, promos, betting sites for Oklahoma vs. Tennessee, more

-Here's how to bet on the Week 10 college football schedule, including Oklahoma vs. Tennessee on Saturday, November 1
+Here's how to bet on the Week 10 college football schedule, including Tennessee vs. Oklahoma on Saturday, November 1

 The first set of College Football Playoff rankings come out on Tuesday of next week, so Saturday provides one last chance for contenders to make an impression before the committee finally gives us insight into their thought process.
 The Week 10 college football schedule includes a handful of ranked matchups, including No. 14 Tennessee vs. No. 18 Oklahoma at 7:30 p.m.
 ET and No. 24 Utah vs. No. 17 Cincinnati at 10:15 p.m.
 ET.
-The latest Week 10 college football odds list the Volunteers as 3.5-point favorites at home with the over/under at 56.5, while the Utes are 7.5-point home favorites with the total also at 56.6.
+The latest Week 10 college football odds list the Volunteers as three-point favorites at home with the over/under at 56.5, while the Utes are 10-point favorites at home with a total of 54.5 points.
 There are also dozens of other college football betting options on Saturday.

 Other notable Week 10 college football betting lines include No. 23 USC favored by 7 on the road over Nebraska, and No. 7 Georgia Tech favored by 6.5 points at NC State.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 10 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.